The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Results

 \subsection{Self-Similarity of $Q_{2}$ and $Q_{4}$ Events in the IBL}

 We now observe changes to $T^*_Q$ and $J^*_Q$ with plots of their wall-normal distributions throughout the ABL after the roughness transition, specifically for $Q_2$ and $Q_4$ events.
 First, we review $T^*_{2}$ (Fig.~\ref{fig:TqZ}a) and $T^*_{4}$ (Fig.~\ref{fig:TqZ}b), the average time-duration for events associated with ejections and sweeps, respectively.
 When plotted against $z/\delta$ (insets of Fig.~\ref{fig:TqZ}a and Fig.~\ref{fig:TqZ}b), there is a clear thickening of the profiles, with event duration increasing and maintaining elevated values at larger $z/\delta$ farther from the roughness transition.
 Magnitudes for $T^*_{2}$ and $T^*_{4}$ are nearly the same at all wall-normal locations, and begin to converge to $T^*_{2} \approx T^*_{4} \approx 2$ shortly above $z/\delta = 0.5$ for all $\hat{x}$.
 Noticeably, for both $T^*_{2}$ and $T^*_{4}$, profiles at $\hat{x}_8$ and $\hat{x}_9$ contain an inner peak and a secondary outer peak farther from the wall.
 Profiles of $T^*_{2}$ and $T^*_{4}$ are next scaled by the local IBL thickness.
-We observe a reasonable alignment of $T^*_2$ and $T^*_4$ peak values, which indicates that the largest values of $T^*_{Q}$ occur at a similar scaled elevation, $z/\hat{\delta} \approx 0.5$.
-Moreover, the values of $T^*_{2}$ and $T^*_{4}$ begin to decrease and approach their equilibrium state around $z/\hat{\delta} = 1$.
+We observe a reasonable alignment of $T^*_2$ and $T^*_4$ peak values, which indicates that the largest values of $T^*_{Q}$ occur at a similar scaled elevation. {We determined the mean of the peak locations for $T^*_2$ to be $z/\hat{\delta} = 0.58$, with standard deviation $\sigma = 0.19$.
+For $T^*_4$, we find a similar mean location of $z/\hat{\delta} = 0.56$, with $\sigma = 0.18$.} Moreover, the values of $T^*_{2}$ and $T^*_{4}$ begin to decrease and approach their equilibrium state around $z/\hat{\delta} = 1$.